pratsosa/ICA_Organized/README.md

-# ICA_Organized
+### ICA_Organized
 All up-to-date scripts, notebooks, tables, and data needed to recreate ICA and CIV plots.
 Additionally, these can be used to recreate reconstructions and morphed spectra.

+# Packages used
+Numpy
+Matplotlib
+Astropy
+Pandas
+lmfit